-Overall responsibility and accountability for the management of complaints lies with the Director and the senior management team and management committee.
+Overall responsibility and accountability for the management of complaints lies with the Chief Executive and the senior management team and The Board.

 Our final position on the complaint is signed off by an appropriate senior manager and we will confirm that this is our final response.
 This ensures that our senior management own and are accountable for the decision.
 It also reassures the customer that their concerns have been taken seriously.